TheDucky-2/DataLab/README.md

 - Focus on insights -> Spend your time exploring data, not writing repetitive code.

-By handling different types of data separately, DataLab keeps your workflow simple and organized, making it easy for beginners and professionals to explore and understand their data.
+By handling different types of data separately, DataLab keeps your workflow simple and organized.

+That makes it easy for beginners and professionals to explore and understand their data.

 ## Current Version: v0.1 (Pre-Release)